Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Equity Analysis Engine plus Gender Pay Gap threshold check plus Title VII discrimination indicators Are there systematic disparities Gender Pay Gap + Age Pay Gap + Ethnicity Pay Gap + Disability Pay Gap by Title VII + ADEA + ADA + UK Equality Act protected characteristics above 5 percent threshold EU Pay Transparency 2023/970?
+Equity Analysis Engine with Gender Pay Gap threshold and Title VII discrimination indicators Are there systematic pay disparities across the protected characteristics - gender, age, ethnicity, disability - above the 5 percent threshold under the EU Pay Transparency Directive, Title VII, ADEA and the UK Equality Act?
 AI Agent Auditor

 Decision Record